 When we take the sacrament with this in mind we acknowledge our belief that He is the sinless One, our Messiah, the One to whom we will turn for deliverance, direction, and peace.

 2. Sacrament Meeting is Reminiscent of Christ’s Funeral

-Any young man who dies in his prime is greatly mourned, especially one who is virtuous, kind and faithful, and especially one who dies a cruel and unjust death.
+Any young man who dies in his prime is greatly mourned, particularly one who is virtuous, kind and faithful, and especially one who dies a cruel and unjust death.

 - Although we don’t generally use the symbol of the cross, Christ’s death has profound significance; it is essential to our eternal life.

 - A formal meeting is an important means of remembering someone.
 Sacrament meeting is a time to renew our covenants, but also an opportunity to keep our covenant to remember Christ.

 When Jesus died, the earth shook in both Eastern and Western Hemispheres.
 The light of the sun hid from the western hemisphere as the “light of the Son” was removed from the eastern hemisphere.

 His death did not pass without notice.
 Nor should our sacrament meetings pass without our notice and remembrance of His sacrifice and death for us.